Who is Chameleon on The Masked Singer?

 Is Chameleon Declan Donnelly?

-You learn that proper, the hearsay in the intervening time for Chameleon is that it’s actually none apart from Geordie favorite, Declan Donnelly.
+You learn that proper, the hearsay in the intervening time for Chameleon is that it’s actually none aside from Geordie favorite, Declan Donnelly.

-Whereas it may appear notably odd at first, there’s truly some fairly smart reasoning behind it.
+Whereas it may appear notably odd at first, there’s really some fairly wise reasoning behind it.

-Firstly, some viewers have been satisfied there was a particular Newcastle twang to Chameleon’s voice.
+Firstly, some viewers had been satisfied there was a particular Newcastle twang to Chameleon’s voice.

 The lizard later teased he had “provided the voice of a children’s cartoon character” earlier than, and as luck would have it, Dec as soon as performed Engie Benjy within the eponymous cartoon.